asukaminato0721/CSocketListener/README.md

 # CSockets

-Blazing ~~FAST asynchronious socket interface for Wolfram Language written in pure C following the UNIX traditions.
+CSockets is a blazingly FAST asynchronous socket interface for Wolfram Language, written in pure C, following the UNIX traditions.

-- Linux - __Stable__
+- Linux - Stable
-- MacOS - __Stable__
+- MacOS - Stable
-- Windows - __Stable__
+- Windows - Stable

-More than `\sim 7` times faster, than the native implemetation shepped with Wolfram Kernel.
-Implemented with zero overhead using native low-level sockets combined together with sort of event-loop.
-The reading and writting are done via queries and polling with no `sleep()` or `delay()` involved.
+It is more than 7 times faster than the native implementation shipped with the Wolfram Kernel.
+This is achieved with zero overhead using native low-level sockets combined with a sort of event-loop.
+Reading and writing are performed via queries and polling with no `sleep()` or `delay()` involved.

-## Why is it better than any other C-implementations of a tiny TCP servers?
+## Why is it better than other C implementations of tiny TCP servers?

-- __it does not require any libraries__ expect the standart C tools shipped with any OS
+- It does not require any libraries other than the standard C tools shipped with any OS.
-- it handles `35` error, which most implementations treats like a regular error and breaks the data transferring.
-In practice this is common thing (depends on a machine and network), when it comes a payload that does not fit the buffer of a network card.
-Our server saves failed leftover bytes for later and tries again after some time.
+- It handles 35 errors, which most implementations treat as a regular error and break the data transfer.
+In practice, this is a common occurrence (depending on the machine and network) when a payload exceeds the buffer capacity of a network card.
+Our server saves failed leftover bytes for later and retries after some time.
-- the read/write routines is non-blocking and randomized each time after the polling, therefore the process will not be fully occupied, even if there is a large payload came from one of connected client
+- The read/write routines are non-blocking and randomized after each polling, ensuring that the process will not be fully occupied, even if a large payload is received from one of the connected clients.
-- no delayed cycles or timers are used - no waste of CPU resources!
+- No delayed cycles or timers are used, minimizing CPU resource wastage.

 ## Examples